News Corporation (NWSA) Shares Down Despite Recent Market Volatility

-News Corporation (NASDAQ: NWSA)’s stock price has decreased by -0.69 compared to its previous closing price of 17.27. however, the company has experienced a -6.08% decrease in its stock price over the last five trading days.
-The Wall Street Journal reported 22 hours ago that In Deposition, Murdoch Says Fox News Hosts Endorsed False 2020 Election Claims
+News Corporation (NASDAQ: NWSA)’s stock price has decreased by -1.33 compared to its previous closing price of 17.26.
+Despite this, the company has seen a fall of -1.39% in its stock price over the last five trading days.
+The Wall Street Journal reported 6 hours ago that Inner Workings of Fox News on Display in Defamation Case

 Is It Worth Investing in News Corporation (NASDAQ: NWSA) Right Now?

-News Corporation (NASDAQ: NWSA) has a price-to-earnings ratio that is above its average at 33.63x. and a 36-month beta value of 1.31.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+News Corporation (NASDAQ: NWSA) has a higher price-to-earnings ratio of 33.39x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.32.

 Sponsored